nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 * **Alternative 1 (Current choice):** Using `JavaFX::ComboBox`which provides a dropdown selector.
     * Pros: Compact and easy to hide the selector in plain sight without distracting the user.
 Quick to navigate between the pages.
-    * Cons: To new users, might not be immediately obvious that the `ComboBox` can be interacted with.
+    * Cons: To new users, might not be immediately obvious that the `JavaFX::ComboBox` can be interacted with.
 Users might also miss the scroll bar and miss out some commands available.

 * **Alternative 2:** Using a single-page design where all commands' help messages are viewable at once